itmo-wad/Gabriel-Araujo-hw1/README.md

 2. Serving profile page template with render_template.
 3. Using bootstrap to make the page more plesant and responsive.
 4. Also using some icons from Font Awesome.
+5. There is a navbar to make the navegation easier.

 TODO:
 1. Put the CSS in a separated file.
 It's currently inside the HTLM.